 How many hours of class are there daily and weekly?

-We are very excited to announce a complete restructuring of the Tomer Devorah Weekly Schedule.
-With our brand new schedule, every student will have the opportunity to:
+In recent years, we have completely restructured the Tomer Devorah Weekly Schedule.
+With our new schedule, every student has the opportunity to:

 Tanach – 12 Hours/Week Minimum

-To qualify for the brand new Matmidot Program:
+To qualify for the Matmidot Program students must: